 IRS Review Process for 2017

-If you haven’t yet filed your 2017 tax return, it can still be e-filed.
-You have until Oct.
-15, 2018.
-But be aware that filing late (or early) can delay the IRS review process.
+If you haven’t yet filed your 2017 tax return, you won't be able to e-file it.
+You'll need to print your return and mail it.
+You should be aware that filing late (or early) can delay the IRS review process.
 Filing late can work against you because a large number of taxpayers do it, which means the IRS has a high volume of returns to deal with in a short time period.
 Filing late may also increase your exposure to identity theft.
 It gives thieves more time to send in a return using your Social Security number.

 It may come as a surprise that filing early can also delay the processing of your tax return.
 The reason is that changes in the tax code and procedures often happen at the last minute.
 Then the IRS has to scramble to accommodate them.
 The most recent sweeping tax reform was signed into law Dec.
 22, 2017.
 Fortunately, though, it becomes effective in January 2019 for the 2018 tax year.